csantosbh/Lauen/docs/source/editor.rst

 The **menu_label** field in the component object is the name that will be displayed in the Component Menu; the **flyweight** field points to an object with implementation specific data (for instance, the unique numeric id and the path to the file where the component is implemented).

 Typically, the *flyweight* will be provided by the server through the ``getDefaultComponents`` RPC.
 This is the case when the component is implemented by a single class.
 In different cases (for instance, the Script type has one implementation per file, and is given by the engine user), the flyweight has to be managed and retrieved from the server accordingly (the Script components are managed by the Project Panel module, and are given by the server during startup and every time a new script is detected).

-Normal components, however, are only required to be added to the ``componentTypes`` object and directly to the menu via a reference to the ``componentTypes`` object.
+In the editor, all components are required to be added to the ``componentFlyweights`` object (with a reference to its value also added to the ``componentMenu`` array).
+Notice that the key in ``componentFlyweights`` must match the unique string identifier of the component category, which is defined in the ``getDefaultComponents`` RPC (in the case of standard components).

 .. _define-unique-component-id: